bobby-waitung-lo/boe_base_rate_forecast/README.md

 - **Communication**: Clear documentation and visualizations to convey complex findings to technical and non-technical audiences.

 ## Repository Structure
-`boe_base_rate_forecast.ipynb`: The main Jupyter notebook containing the analysis, code, and visualizations.
+`boe_base_rate_forecast.ipynb`: The original Jupyter notebook containing the analysis, code, and visualizations.
+(New notebooks for latest updates)
 `README.md`: This file, providing an overview and guide to the project.

 ### Getting Started